(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "Caught while reading the morning news.
 Very good / of the house." caption from writing on front, real photo postcard with good focus mailed 1914 in Los Angeles (stamp damaged), light toning on back.
 House shown is 5357 Virginia Avenue, with woman reading on porch, slight oxidation. $12.50 nc

 Clear BOSTON MASS.
-CARRIER / DEC 4 2PM (1878) receiving mark on government postal mailed at New Bedford the same day, bearing the logo of the NEW BEDFORD / MERCURY // UNION / 92 / STREET, heavy vertical crease, triangular violet B. D. / BOSTON / DEC 4 / 2 P.M. marking on back, heavy vertical crease mercifully misses all postal markings, a few small ink spots on front. $30.00 m(n)n-m
+CARRIER / DEC 4 2PM (1878) receiving mark on government postal mailed at New Bedford the same day, bearing the logo of the NEW BEDFORD / MERCURY // UNION / 92 / STREET, heavy vertical crease, triangular violet B. D. / BOSTON / DEC 4 / 2 P.M. marking on back, heavy vertical crease mercifully misses all postal markings, a few small ink spots on front.
+Sender agreed to the continuance of a legal case.
+SALE IN PROGRESS m(n)n-m

 "COMPLIMENTS OF / THE COUNTY REVIEW, Riverhead, N. Y. / THE PAPER THE PEOPLE ARE TALKING ABOUT" black & white multiview with 3 scenes, postcard with undivided back, writing both sides, small corner crease, minor edge wear. $6.00 nnm